 Around 1880, a wet spell descended on most of the Great Plains.
 Wild speculations were indulged in as to what caused it.

 The sunflower was first deemed a weed by the state legislature in 1886.

-No matter where you live, no matter what your country living interests are, you must have a copy of this book.
-This may seem like an exaggeration or an overzealous endorsement.
+No matter what your country living interests are, you must have this book.
+This may seem like an exaggeration.
 Rest assured, it’s not.
-You will see why once you start using it on your own farm.

 Ready for 25 more skills to build on the ones you mastered previously?
 This set is considerably more advanced than the first, so take your time and be prepared for the learning curve.